 2. Incorporate Dimension

 If you want a big change, find a way to add beadboard, shiplap, or wainscoting into your home.
 One thing you’ll notice about a lot of farmhouse style homes it that the walls are full of dimension and texture.
 In fact, many true farmhouses were full of real, rustic shiplap.
 Try starting small and consider adding beadboard to the walls in your bathroom, shiplap (or planked walls) in your living room, or maybe wainscoting in your dining room.
-You all know I love a good planked wall, like this one I recently completed in our master bedroom.
+You all know I love a good planked wall, like this one I recently completed in our breakfast nook.

 3. Mix Old and New Elements